Itha Innu Muthal

 Itha Innu Muthal is a 1984 Indian Malayalam-language comedy film directed by Reji (T. S. Suresh Babu) and written by A. Sheriff from a story by Reji.
 The film stars an ensemble cast led by Shankar, Maniyanpilla Raju, Bhuvana Saravana, Adoor Bhasi, Sreenath, Jagathy Sreekumar, and Ranipadmini, with an extended cameo by Mammootty and a cameo by Mohanlal.

 Plot

-Widowed Nair, who owns a firm, lived with his only daughter, Sindhu.
+Widowed Nair, who owns a firm, lives with his only daughter, Sindhu.
 Nair's nephew, Gopi eyes to marry Sindhu.
 After knowing Gopi's intentions, Sindhu elopes with her lover Shankar.